-The other information comprises the information included in the annual report and the Three Year Summary of Results of Closed Years marked as unaudited, other than the syndicate underwriting year accounts and our auditor's report thereon.
+The other information comprises the information included in the annual report, other than the syndicate underwriting year accounts and our auditor's report thereon.
 The managing agent is responsible for the other information.

 Our opinion on the syndicate underwriting year accounts does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.